-We are asking all participants in SGCNZ’s between 12 and 24 years old to please complet this survey from the Ministry of Youth Development.
+We are asking all participants in SGCNZ’s activities between 12 and 24 years old to please complete this survey from the Ministry of Youth Development.

 Funding from this source is contingent on us having at least 1500 people respond – favourably – about their experience of being involved (in whatever way – acting, directing, mentoring, crew, front of house, MCs, Assessors…).
 From the age range, it is clear that it is not just those still at school!